-Our stock price has been and in the future may be subject to substantial volatility.
-For example, our stock traded within a range of a high price of \$25.00 and a low price of \$11.63 per share for the period October 19, 2016, our first day of trading on The NASDAQ Global Market, through March 1, 2017.
+Our share price has been and in the future, may be subject to substantial volatility.
+In addition, the stock market in general, and Nasdaq listed and biopharmaceutical companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.
+For example, our shares traded within a range of a high price of \$25.00 and a low price of \$11.63 per share for the period beginning on October 19, 2016, our first day of trading on the Nasdaq Global Market, through December 29, 2017.
 As a result of this volatility, our shareholders could incur substantial losses.
-In addition, the market price for our common stock may be influenced by many factors, including:
+In addition, the market price for our common shares may be influenced by many factors, including:

-- the success of existing or new competitive products or technologies; - the timing and results of any product candidates that we may develop; - commencement or termination of collaborations for our product development and research programs; - failure or discontinuation of any of our product development and research programs; - results of preclinical studies, clinical trials, or regulatory approvals of product candidates of our competitors, or announcements about new research programs or product candidates of our competitors; - developments or changing views regarding the use of genomic products, including those that involve gene editing; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents, or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our research programs, clinical development programs, or product candidates that we may develop; - the results of our efforts to discover, develop, acquire or in-license additional product candidates or products; - actual or anticipated changes in estimates as to financial results, development timelines, or recommendations by securities analysts; - announcement or expectation of additional financing efforts; - sales of our common shares by us, our insiders, or other shareholders; - expiration of market stand-off or lock-up agreement; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in estimates or recommendations by securities analysts, if any, that cover our common shares; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.
+- the success of existing or new competitive products or technologies; - the timing and results of any product candidates that we may develop; - commencement or termination of collaborations for our product development and research programs; - failure or discontinuation of any of our product development and research programs; - results of preclinical studies, clinical trials, or regulatory approvals of product candidates of our competitors, or announcements about new research programs or product candidates of our competitors; - developments or changing views regarding the use of genomic products, including those that involve gene editing; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents, or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our research programs, clinical development programs, or product candidates that we may develop; - the results of our efforts to discover, develop, acquire or in-license additional product candidates or products; - actual or anticipated changes in estimates as to financial results, development timelines, or recommendations by securities analysts; - announcement or expectation of additional financing efforts; - sales of our common shares by us, our insiders, or other shareholders; - expiration of market stand-off or lock-up agreements; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in estimates or recommendations by securities analysts, if any, that cover our common shares; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.